OhiaJanny/alx-system_engineering-devops/0x00-shell_basics/README.md

 Use `rm -r /tmp/my_first_directory` removing the subdirectory inside the tmp directory

 Use `cd -` to change the working to the previous one

+Use `ls al . .. /boot` to list out all files beginning with period characters which are normally hidden